glueops-rip/glueops-dev-old/docs/docusaurs.md

 ```

 :::info
-Replace `secrets.GH_TOKEN` with the correct secret name if you used a different name for the GitHub token secret.
+Replace `GH_TOKEN` with the correct secret name if you used a different name for the GitHub token secret.
 :::